assemblee-virtuelle/semapps/website/blog/2019-09-25-semapps-news-1.md

 * [The Authorization panel](https://github.com/solid/authorization-panel) every Wednesday at 4PM.
 If you want to share information about the Solid ecosystem, there is a dedicated channel on Hubl "Solid Watch" :)

+#### Virtual Assembly's donation campaign

+The Virtual Assembly's organization mainly relies on volunteering.
+In order to maintain its sustainability, its research and development activities as well as its independance, the VA count on your donations.
+The more you contribute regularly, the more our association strengthens economically.
+In this way, we encourage you to choose monthly donations rather than ponctual ones.
+In any case, we will be gratefull to benefit from your help :)

+* I would like to take a [membership]()
+* I would like to make a [donation](https://www.virtual-assembly.org/faire-un-don/)